MadMatcher/MadLib/docs/madlib-technical-guide.md

   - **Pandas on a single machine**: Use this if you do not have a lot of data and you do not know Spark or do not want to run it.

 - **How to label examples?** We provide three labelers: gold, CLI, and Web-based.
   - The gold labeler assumes you have the set of all true matches between Tables A and B. We call this set **the gold set**.
 Given a pair of tuples (x,y) to be labeled, the gold labeler just consults this set, and return 1.0 (that is, match) if (x,y) is in the gold set, and return 0.0 (that is, non-match) otherwise.
-The gold labeler is commonly used to test and debug code and for commputing matching accuracy.
+The gold labeler is commonly used to test and debug code and for computing matching accuracy.
   - Given a pair (x,y) to be labeled, the CLI (command-line interface) labeler will display this pair on the CLI and ask you to label the pair as match, non-match, or unsure.
-If you run Spark on a cluster, then this labeler is likely to display the pair on a CLI on the master node (assuming that you submit the PySpark script on this node).
+This labeler only works if you run Pandas or Spark on a single machine.
+It will not work for Spark on a cluster (use the Web labeler below instead).
   - The Web-baser labeler runs a browser and a Web server.
 When a MadLib function wants you to label a pair of tuples (x,y), it sends this pair to the Web server, which in turn sends it to the browser, where you can label the pair as match, non-match, or unsure.
 If you run on a local machine, then the Web server will run locally on that machine.
 If you run Spark on a cluster, then the Web server is likely to run on the master node (assuming that you submit the PySpark script on this node).

 #### Different EM Workflows